IJSComplexMatter/dtmm/doc/autoapi/dtmm/polarization/index.rst

    of field data.

+.. function:: ray_polarizer(jones=(1, 0), beta=0, phi=0, epsv=(1.0, 1.0, 1.0), epsa=(0.0, 0.0, 0.0))

+   Returns a ray polarizer that should be applied in real space.
+Good for beams that can be approximated with a single wave vector and with a direction of ray propagation beta and phi parameters.

+   See also mode_polarizer, which is for non-planewave field data.

 .. function:: ray_jonesmat4x4(jmat, beta=0, phi=0, epsv=(1.0, 1.0, 1.0), epsa=(0.0, 0.0, 0.0))

    Returns a ray polarizer that should be applied in real space.
 Good for